kerl/kerl/README.md

 and drop it in your $PATH

-Optionally download and install kerl's bash_completion file from
+Optionally download and install `kerl`'s bash_completion file from
 <https://github.com/kerl/kerl/raw/master/bash_completion/kerl>

-Optionally download and install kerl's zsh-completion file from
+Optionally download and install `kerl`'s zsh-completion file from
 <https://github.com/kerl/kerl/raw/master/zsh_completion/_kerl>

 ## How it works

-Kerl keeps tracks of the releases it downloads, builds and installs, allowing easy installations to new destinations (without complete rebuilding) and easy switches between Erlang/OTP installations.
+`kerl` keeps tracks of the releases it downloads, builds and installs, allowing easy installations to new destinations (without complete rebuilding) and easy switches between Erlang/OTP installations.

-By default, kerl downloads source tarballs from the [official repository tags](https://github.com/erlang/otp/tags) but you can tell kerl to download from the [official Erlang website](https://www.erlang.org/downloads) by setting `KERL_BUILD_BACKEND=tarball`.
+By default, `kerl` downloads source tarballs from the [official repository tags](https://github.com/erlang/otp/tags) but you can tell `kerl` to download from the [official Erlang website](https://www.erlang.org/downloads) by setting `KERL_BUILD_BACKEND=tarball`.
 However this website does not use HTTPS and is down more often than Github.